stanford-rc/globus.stanford.edu/client/install.md

   _Department_ to be the name of your Group (such as your Lab), your Department, or your School.

-* If your endpoint has access to Moderate Risk data, _Force encryption_ must be set to `Yes`.
+* If your machine has access to Moderate Risk data, _Force encryption_ must be set to `Yes`.
 Otherwise, the setting is is optional.

 Once you save changes, then configuration is complete!  **Congratulations!**

-At this time, your Globus Connect Personal endpoint is configured to provide access only to you, and only to files that live in your home directory.
+At this time, your Globus Connect Personal collection is configured to provide access only to you, and only to files that live in your home directory.

 If you would like Globus Connect Personal to access other parts of your system, read on.
-If you would like to give other people access to files on your endpoint, first give Globus Connect Personal access to those directories, and then [enable Globus Plus]({{ "client/plus.html" | relative_url }}).
+If you would like to give other people access to files on your machine, first give Globus Connect Personal access to those directories, and then [enable Globus Plus]({{ "client/plus.html" | relative_url }}).

 # Add Allowed Paths